Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

 # Tests
 On 25 July 2021, all pages were checked with [W3C Markup Validation Service](https://validator.w3.org/) and [W3C CSS Validation service](https://jigsaw.w3.org/css-validator/) and error were found.
 However, the code has been tested before and found to have errors.
-With regard to the verification of the HTML code, two duplicate tags had to be removed and the iframe tags used to link google mag and google calender had to be corrected, as advised by the [W3C Markup Validation Service] (https://validator.w3.org/).
+With regard to the verification of the HTML code, two duplicate tags had to be removed and the iframe tags used to link google mag and google calender had to be corrected, as advised by the [W3C Markup Validation Service](https://validator.w3.org/).
 The css checker revealed an erroneous link to google fonts which has now been removed.

 # Deployment
 The website has been deployed with github.